hbhfly/cloud-commerce-datahub-sample-setup/README.md

 # SAP Commerce Cloud Sample Repository for Data Hub

 This sample repository contains the files and folders that are required to set up Data Hub in SAP Commerce Cloud.
-You can clone this sample repository and then update the example files with your specific Data Hub details.
+You can clone this sample repository and then follow the instructions in this readme to update the example files with your specific Data Hub details.

 When your files are ready, push them to your SAP Commerce Cloud repository.
 Data Hub is automatically deployed when SAP Commerce Cloud is set up.